-2. Risk control consisting of the implementation, supervision and continuous evaluation of the effectiveness of the risk control measures provided for in the approved Risk Register.
+2. Risk control consisting of the implementation, supervision and continuous evaluation of the effectiveness of the risk control measures provided for in the approved Risk a.
+Ad hoc risk identification and assessment, b.
+Ad hoc updates to the latest risk review documents c.
+Ad hoc reporting of monitoring results when warranted.

-3. Risk monitoring with reporting of results, performed on a continuous basis, resulting in:
+3. Risk monitoring with reporting of results, performed on